PeterWone/Antipodean/spike/treadmill-6-centralism.md

 *Cut to: Congressional hearing where McKinley argues against railroad regulation.*

 **NARRATOR (V.O.):** This was regulatory capture in its infancy—industries shaping the very regulations meant to control them.
 The fox wasn't just guarding the henhouse; it was writing the rules for henhouse management.
+And every other fox in the forest was watching, learning, adapting the same techniques.

+*SCENE: A boardroom filled with representatives from different industries—oil, steel, banking, pharmaceuticals—sharing strategies for regulatory influence.*

+**OIL EXECUTIVE:** Railroad methods work for any regulated industry.
+Identify key officials, provide them value, shape the conversation.

+**STEEL EXECUTIVE:** The beauty is, once you establish the precedent, it becomes normal business practice.
+Expected, even.

+**BANKING EXECUTIVE:** And the regulators genuinely believe they're serving the public good.
+It's not corruption if it's policy.

+**NARRATOR (V.O.):** Centralized power didn't just enable predators—it taught them.
+Each successful capture became a template for the next, spreading the techniques across industries like a virus.

 *SCENE: Modern pharmaceutical company boardroom, 1990s.
 PHARMA CEO RICHARD STONE meets with his regulatory team.*